-The Banking Group mitigates credit risk through controls covering: The Ultimate Parent Bank manages collateral under collateralisation agreements centrally for all branches of the Ultimate Parent Bank and the Bank.
-The estimated realisable value of collateral held in support of loans is based on a combination of: • formal valuations currently held for such collateral; and Collateral and valuation • management's assessment of the estimated realisable value of all collateral held. management This analysis also takes into consideration any other relevant knowledge available to management at the time.
+The Banking Group mitigates credit risk through controls covering:

+The Ultimate Parent Bank manages collateral under collateralisation agreements centrally for all branches of the Ultimate Parent Bank and the Bank.

+The estimated realisable value of collateral held in support of loans is based on a combination of:

+- formal valuations currently held for such collateral; and - management's assessment of the estimated realisable value of all collateral held.

+Collateral and valuation management

+This analysis also takes into consideration any other relevant knowledge available to management at the time.
 Updated valuations are obtained when appropriate.

 The Banking Group revalues collateral related to financial markets positions on a daily basis and has formal processes in place to promptly call for collateral top-ups, if required.
 These processes include margining for non-centrally cleared customer derivatives where required under APRA Prudential Standard CPS226.
 The collateralisation arrangements are documented via the Credit Support Annex of the International Swaps and Derivatives Association dealing agreements and Global Master Repurchase Agreements for repurchase transactions.

-The Banking Group only recognises guarantees, standby letters of credit, or credit derivative protection from entities meeting minimum eligibility requirements (provided they are not related to the entity with which the Banking Group has a credit exposure) including but not limited to: Other credit enhancements Sovereign; Australia and New Zealand public sector; • Authorised deposit-taking institutions and overseas banks with a minimum risk grade equivalent of A3 / A-; and • Other entities with a minimum risk grade equivalent of A3 / A Credit Portfolio Management manages the Banking Group's corporate, sovereign and bank credit portfolios through monitoring the exposure and any offsetting hedge positions.
+The Banking Group only recognises guarantees, standby letters of credit, or credit derivative protection from entities meeting minimum eligibility requirements (provided they are not related to the entity with which the Banking Group has a credit exposure) including but not limited to: Sovereign; Other evedit enhancements Australia and New Zealand public sector; Other credit enhancements Authorised deposit-taking institutions and overseas banks with a minimum risk grade equivalent of A3 / A-; and Other entities with a minimum risk grade equivalent of A3 / A Credit Portfolio Management manages the Banking Group's corporate, sovereign and bank credit portfolios through monitoring the exposure and any offsetting hedge positions.
 Creditworthy customers domiciled in New Zealand may enter into formal agreements with the Banking Group, permitting the Banking Group to set-off gross credit and debit balances in their nominated accounts.
 Cross-border set-offs are not permitted.
 Offsetting Close-out netting is undertaken with counterparties with whom the Banking Group has entered into a legally enforceable master netting agreement for their off-balance sheet financial market transactions in the event of default.
 Further details of offsetting are provided in Note 26.
-Central clearing The Banking Group increasingly executes derivative transactions through central clearing counterparties.
-Central clearing counterparties mitigate risk through stringent membership requirements, the collection of margin against all trades placed, the default fund, and an explicitly defined order of priority of payments in the event of default.